Getting Decision-Makers to approve new customer experience initiatives has rarely been easy.

 Number of contact center calls * Cost of each call = Cost of contact center

-For our example, let’s say you have an average of 100,000 annual calls into your contact center.
+For our example, let’s say you have an average of 100,000 annual calls to your contact center.
 Next, imagine that according to available data, each call costs the organization $7.

 100,000 * $7 = $700,000 in annual contact center costs